The Overhang: Lamar Jackson is busting your preconceptions of him, while the Cowboys' defense is scary evolved

 The Prospect: Iowa junior defensive back Cooper DeJean

 It’s hard to put a position label on DeJean.
 He lines up as a cornerback and as a slot defender.
-He has the size (6-foot-7, 207 pounds) and recognition ability to play as a safety.
+He has the size (6-foot-1, 207 pounds) and recognition ability to play as a safety.
 And his play constantly shows off his excellent athleticism along with plus coverage and blitzing ability:

 Cooper DeJean might be the best DB in college football.
 Has the athleticism to play outside but I like him at slot/star where he can impact run defense more pic.twitter.com/O1Q7fjyeZM